Key Specs of Maruti Ignis

 Ignis Latest Update

 Maruti Ignis Price: The Ignis is priced from Rs 4.95 lakh to Rs 7.36 lakh (ex-showroom Delhi).

-Maruti Ignis Features: The Ignis comes with LED projector headlamps with daytime running lamps, 15-inch alloy wheels, 7-inch touchscreen infotainment system (with Apple CarPlay, Android Auto and Navigation), and automatic climate control.
+Maruti Ignis Features: It gets LED projector headlamps with daytime running lamps, 15-inch alloy wheels, a 7-inch touchscreen infotainment system (with Apple CarPlay, Android Auto and Navigation), and automatic climate control.